vestrada64/WDI-DT-55/work/w07/d2/01-02-04-learn-express-by-example.md

 * `addShoe` takes 3 arguments (name, year, description) and adds a shoe to our "database"
-* `deleteshoe` takes a shoe ID and deletes the shoe from the database
+* `deleteShoe` takes a shoe ID and deletes the shoe from the database
 * `updateshoe` takes 4 arguments (id, name, year, description) and updates the corresponding record in our "database"
 * `getAllshoes` returns all shoes from the database
-* `getshoe` takes a shoe id and returns the corresponding data for that shoe in JSON form
+* `getShoe` takes a shoe id and returns the corresponding data for that shoe in JSON form

 Let's implement our models: